-Unlike TV advertising, the Internet comes with tracking tools, or cookies that save all the websites that someone visit and what terms he used to search on Google, next, the algorithms deliver targeted ads that stay for a long time where the child goes online, that directly or indirectly changes his decisions, actions or purchases.
+Unlike TV advertising, the Internet comes with tracking tools, or cookies that save all the websites that someone visits and what terms he used to search on Google, next, the algorithms deliver targeted ads that stay for a long time when the child goes online, that directly or indirectly changes his decisions, actions or purchases.

 13. Disable smartphone data

-There is no reason for letting your kid’s smartphone data or WiFi turned ON all the time, that can open the doors for hacks and online threats because someone may use that as a way to access personal information, accounts, etc….
-Even more, they can access the smartphone camera and microphone and record what they want.
-I addition, when there is no need for Internet connection, it’s better to turn the data OFF for security reasons and even better, that saves the battery and make it last longer.
+There is no reason for letting your kid’s smartphone data or WiFi turn ON all the time, that can open the doors for hacks and online threats because someone may use that as a way to access personal information, accounts, etc… Even more, they can access the smartphone camera and microphone and record what they want.
+In addition, when there is no need for an Internet connection, it’s better to turn the data OFF for security reasons, and even better, that saves the battery and makes it last longer.

 14. When they post something, it will be impossible to remove it

 The lie of online privacy can be dangerous for children, and when someone writes something on a website or a platform, the content will be there forever.
 They may tell you anything they want, but even if you delete the content, chances are, it was already captured, saved, and archived for later use.